Diabetes Prevention (cont.)

 Is there anything that can help to prevent the onset of type 2 diabetes?

-One of the most important factors in the development of diabetes is genetics (which we have no control over).
+One of the most important factors in the development of diabetes is genetics (over which we have no control).
 However, there are things in our environment we can control to lower our personal risk of developing diabetes.
-And, frankly, none of it is magic.

 When adjusted for family history, the benefits of exercise can be evaluated based on previous studies.
 Of note, for every 500 kcal burned weekly through exercise, there is a 6% decrease in relative risk for the development of diabetes.
 This data is from a study done in men who were followed over a period of 10 years.
 The study also notes a greater benefit in men who were heavier at baseline.
 There have been similar reports on the effects of exercise in women.